moldyn/HP35-DESRES/README.md

 ## Provided Data
-The time series of three different internal coordinate representations of the Nle/Nle mutant ofthe villin headpiece (HP35), generated from a 300μs long molecular dynamics simulation (Amber99SB-ILDN) at 360K, are given.
+The time series of three different internal coordinate representations of the Nle/Nle mutant of the villin headpiece (HP35), generated from a 300μs long molecular dynamics simulation (Amber99SB-ILDN) at 360K, are given.
 Please read the license carefully before use.
 > **DEPENDENCY**: [git-lfs](https://git-lfs.github.com) is needed for large file support